International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 ## Information Layer ##

-The Information Layer specifies the Information Model, the domain-agnostic, common language of the International Data Spaces.
+The Information Layer specifies the Information Model, the domain-agnostic, common language, i.e., Vocabulary of the International Data Spaces.
 The Information Model is an essential agreement shared by the participants and components of the IDS, facilitating compatibility and interoperability.
 The primary purpose of this formal model is to enable